 Help your best friend stay cool in the heat with evaporative cooling technology.
 Activate the cooling coats, bandanas, other K9 apparel by soaking them in water.
 Then, wring them out and outfit your dog and let evaporative cooling pull heat away from your four-legged friend.
 Look for cooling clothes with light-colored fabric to help deflect solar radiation.

 A swim is a great way to cool off but make sure your dog is wearing a life jacket whether s(he) hits the pool, lake, stream or ocean.
 Look for bright-colored float coats with reflective light strips for dim light conditions and a handle to lift dogs out of the water.

 Ever notice when the temperatures rise, dogs don’t like to sleep in dog beds.
 Elevated dog beds can be better for dogs who live in warm climates or those who easily overheat.
 The extra airflow beneath can move away heat for added comfort and the elevated design keeps away dirt and debris.
 Additionally, they provide firm support and are easier to clean.

-To learn more about Petrendologist Charlotte Reed and about these products, listen to her syndicated radio show. visit thepetbuzz.com.
-You can visit her The Pet Buzz social media channels Twitter, Facebook and Twitter.
+To learn more about Petrendologist Charlotte Reed and about these products, listen to her syndicated radio show visit thepetbuzz.com.
+You can also follow her on The Pet Buzz social media channels Twitter, Facebook, and Instagram.